 Horse Jobs – Bloodstock Agent

-This is not generally a salaried position, agents generally works for a percentage of the purchase/ sale price of the animal.
+This is not generally a salaried position, agents often work for a commission or % of the purchase/ sale price of the animal.
 Those interested in this position should have an affinity for sales and marketing.

 This is a position which benefits from a deep knowledge of a specialized industry (usually racing), an expert understanding of pedigree and the ability to spend extended amounts of time on the road.